inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   population ratio used por generating Gender breakdowns
 * :guilabel:`Keyword cache for remote datasources` : This option is used to determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
-See :ref:`toolbar_keywords` in the
+See :ref:`keywords` in the
   |project_name| User-Manual for more information on the keywords system.
 * :guilabel:`Enable developer mode`.
 With this option enabled, you can right click on the report area and use the webkit debug tools to